First, some definitions. STEM stands for science, technology, engineering, and mathematics. STEAM keeps those four but adds the arts to the equation.

 Some argue that the traditional STEM subject grouping should be turned into STEAM by adding arts, while others think this would be a mistake.

-We’ll cover both sides here so you can get a better understanding of the issue and make the best decision when it comes to educating your own children.
+We’ll cover both sides here so you can get a better understanding of the issue and make the best decision when it comes to educating your own children or purchasing the best STEM toys.

 The Importance Of STEM